 The Hilti Foundation, established in 1996, is a charitable organization by the Martin Hilti trust.
 ESCAP and the Hilti foundation work together in conducting research and implementing housing that is environmentally friendly and affordable to all income groups.
 This is done by identifying building materials that are affordable, eco-efficient and disaster resilient.
 For ensuring the long-term sustainability of the project, establishment of social enterprises that produce the building materials is at the core of the project strategy.
 ESCAP will take a major part in the management of the project and coordinating the multi-stakeholder process whereas the Hilti foundation provides financial support and takes the lead in implementing the technical research and the business plan development.
 Another implementing partner is the Homeless People’s Federation Philippines, where the pilot project is being tested.
 The expected results of the project are (a) a significant amount of new eco-friendly and disaster-resilient houses, (b) establishment of new social enterprises and (c) ensuring the funding of grassroots organizations that play a crucial role in the project.

-Goldman Sachs Group Inc. is American global investment banking, securities and investment management firm founded in 1869.
-Goldman Sachs is a member of the UN Global Compact and has signed up to various international principles and voluntary initiatives that are aligned with the UN business guidelines.
-Goldman Sachs and ESCAP work together on strengthening gender equality policies and programmes in Asia and the Pacific.
-In 2008, Goldman Sachs launched a women’s empowerment project that provides 10,000 women from developing countries with business education in order to enhance the economic empowerment of women.
-ESCAP has acknowledged the potential to benefit from the knowledge of the Goldman Sachs “10,000 women” project.
-In addition to the financial support, the Goldman Sachs-ESCAP partnership builds on the rich experience of both partners in promoting in gender equality and women empowerment at country and regional levels.
-The core is sharing existing networks with governments and private sector in leveraging and expanding the influence of the gender work throughout the Asia-Pacific region.
+Goldman Sachs Group Inc. is an American global investment banking, securities and investment management firm founded in 1869.
+In 2008, the Goldman Sachs Foundation launched a women’s empowerment project that provides 10,000 women from developing countries with business education in order to enhance their economic empowerment.
+ESCAP has acknowledged the potential to benefit from the knowledge of the Goldman Sachs “10,000 Women” initiative in fostering business skills for women's entrepreneurship.
+In addition to financial support, the ESCAP-Goldman Sachs Foundation partnership builds on both partners' experience in promoting gender equality and women's empowerment at country and regional levels.